yan-soon/tp/docs/UserGuide.md

  Features                         |    Description
  ----------------------------------------|------------
- View Help                               | Allows user to view a list of all possible commands Add a Module                            | Allows user to add any Module of choice into the `Current Modules` section for tracking purposes.
+ View Help                               | Allows user to view a list of all possible commands Add a Module                            | Allows user to add any Module of choice into the `Completed Modules` section for tracking purposes.
- View Added Modules                      | Allows user to check all their added modules in `Current Modules` Find Modules from Current Modules       | Allows user to look for modules in `Current Modules` using keywords Delete a Module                         | Allows user to delete unwanted modules in `Current Modules` Edit a Module                           | Allows user to edit the details of a module they have already added in the `Current Modules`
+ View Added Modules                      | Allows user to check all their added modules in `Completed Modules` Find Modules from Completed Modules     | Allows user to look for modules in `Completed Modules` using keywords Delete a Module                         | Allows user to delete unwanted modules in `Completed Modules` Edit a Module                           | Allows user to edit the details of a module they have already added in the `Completed Modules`
  Check Modular Credits                   | Allows user to display their total accumulated modular credit score View All Required Modules               | Allows user to display all required modules in the Computer Science syllabus onto the `Command Line Display`
  Search for a Required Module            | Allows user to search for a required module and display the module details in the `Command Line Display`